ndmen/app.blockchain.etherwallet/README.md

 # app.blockchain.etherwallet

-An expample of a basic wallet.
+An example of a basic wallet.

 Anyone can send ETH.
 Only the owner can withdraw.